How Online Fashion Retailers can use Data for Decision Making? Interview with Marivi Avalos from Fashionbi

 Marivi: Absolutely.
 Data can help in decision making about how to link offline and online business in a smart way to make customer live the shopping experience through all the possible channels.

-Pulkit: Can you share with us a case study on how a small or medium sized retailer used your data with success?
+ILFR: Can you share with us a case study on how a small or medium-sized retailer used your data with success?

 Marivi: Fashionbi Consultancy, mainly helps companies to connect the dots, we keep track of the most purchased goods and the most “visited” goods of the e-commerce store in order to help them boost their sales.
 By knowing the insights of the e-commerce , we also manage the online advertising and SEO in order to generate traffic of e-commerce website and as the result the e-commerce revenue.
 By determining what brands are most appreciated by the potential customers on social media, we help our clients plan specific promotional campaigns.

-Pulkit: Well Marivi.
+ILFR: Well Marivi.
 Thanks for your time answering our questions.
 You have been very insightful.
-We hope our readers learned something about Fashion data and how they can be use it to make informed business decisions..
+We hope our readers learned something about Fashion data and how they can use it to make informed business decisions.

 Marivi: You are welcome!

 Since 2004 Netgains has been building fashion e-commerce website & running effective fashion digital marketing campaigns for fast-growing as well as established fashion brands.
 Our expertise in fashion eCommerce ensures that your brand and products are delivered to your customers in a way that makes them buy.
 Get in touch today!